eduardo-kt/HowardBandy/bandy2014.md

     * Profit potential increases as trade accuracy increases.

 ## Profit Potential
 Given the parameters (system accuracy, holding period, maximum intra-trade drawdown, and maximum safe fraction) we can estimate the potential profit.
-That is, tranding the selected issue for two years of exposure, using a yet-to-be-defined model that results in trades that are held for the holding period of which the tested system accuracy, we can compute the distribution of final equity and associated CAR.
+That is, tranding the selected issue for two years of exposure, using a yet-to-be-defined model that results in trades that are held for the holding period of which the tested system accuracy, we can compute the distribution of final equity and associated CAR.;

 <img src=resources\cdf_spy.png>